clojure/tools.analyzer.jvm/README.md

 [AST Quickref](http://clojure.github.io/tools.analyzer.jvm/spec/quickref.html)
 ========================================
-Note that the quickref refers to the last stable release of t.a.jvm and might contain differences from the current SNAPSHOT version or previous ones.
+Note that the quickref refers to the last stable release of t.a.jvm and might not be valid for the current SNAPSHOT version or for previous ones.

 ## SPONSORSHIP